Chapter 21 : Explanations

 “Do you want to talk to him?”
 James asked after a few moments.

-James nodded thoughtfully and then said, “Well, will he leave then?
+James nodded thoughtfully and then said, “Will he leave then?
 He can’t really just live at our front door.”

 He looked at me with an unamused expression.
-“No.”
+“No,” he said flatly.

 “Why not?”
 I cried.